reasonmethis/docdocgo-core/README.md

 The "infinite" research capability of DocDocGo comes from the ability to automatically perform multiple repetitions of the `deeper` command (and other research commands).
 Simply run `/re deeper N`, where `N` is a number, to automatically run the `deeper` command `N` times, each time doubling the number of sources.
 Setting `N` to 5, for example, will result in a report that is based on 32x more sources than the initial report (around 200).
 This will take a while, of course, and you can abort at any time by reloading the app.

-Here's the simplest workflow for research:
+Here's a simple workflow for research:

 1. Start with `/re <your query>` to generate a report based on the initial sources.
 2. Decide on the next step:
   a.
 If you are happy with the report, you can stop here.
   b.
 If the report is completely off, you can go back to step 1 and try a new query.
   c.
-If some adjustments are needed use `/res set-...`, then `/re startover` (see below).
+If some adjustments are needed, use one of the `/re set-...` commands, then `/re startover` (see below).
   d.
 Otherwise, continue to step 3.
 3. Use `/re deeper N` to perform `N` iterations of the `deeper` command.
 Don't set `N` too high, since every such iteration **doubles** the number of sources in the report.
 4. Ask any follow-up questions you have.